verdaux/BookNotes/Phrases/Impressors 10.md

 - [ ] When a man is in pain, he can't think straight, he only asks for more.
 And gets it.
 - [ ] The old machine has risen from the grave.
 - [ ] Now she is 27 years full of trouble.
+- [ ] The comfortable problems of the well dressed and well fed